-Example of a Proprietary Payment Provider: PayPal Mobile App
+Example of a Proprietary Payment Provider: PayPal App

-- PayPal App is available for iOS, Android, and Windows mobile devices. - Requirement for payment: a PayPal account - How to make payment: - 1.
+- PayPal App is available for iOS and Android devices. - Requirement for payment: a PayPal account - How to make payment: - 1.
 Log into your PayPal Account on the app. - 2.
 Enter the mobile phone number or the email of the recipient of the payment. - 3.
 Enter the amount of the payment. - 4.
-The recipient has to confirm the receipt, or reject it (in the latter case, the payment is cancelled). - Payment can be made in 25 currencies worldwide. - A fee of 1.9% + 0.35 euros/transaction is charged only at the time of sale (sell more, pay less).
+The recipient has to confirm the receipt, or reject it (in the latter case, the payment is cancelled). - Payment can be made in 25 currencies worldwide. - A fee of 1.9% + 0.35 euros/transaction is charged only at the time of sale (to the merchant).